paskausks/gd-copy-files-on-export/README.md

 └── your_game.pck
 ```

-The file `goodies/wallpapers/city.png` will only be included in exports with the `windows` `macos` or `linux` feature tags (i.e. Windows, MacOS or Linux exports), while `stylesheet.css` will be included in exports which have either the `web` or `linux` tags.
+The file `goodies/wallpapers/city.png` will only be included in exports with the `windows` `macos` or `linux` feature tags (i.e. Windows, MacOS or Linux exports), while `stylesheet.css` will be included in exports which have the `web` tag (that is, Web exports).
 The `redist` folder will only be included on Windows exports.

 Directories will be copied recursively - their contents will be copied in their entirety.
 For your convenience, `.import` and `.uid` files will be skipped.